Tips For Managing Exam Stress

 • Avoid working in bed:

 • Studying in bed could make it difficult to fall asleep.
-A bed is meant to be a restful space but can become associated with the active state of studying and any related stress;
+A bed is meant to be a restful space, but it can become associated with the active state of studying and any related stress.

 • Working in bed can make for unproductive studying:

-• It may be more tempted to procrastinate through distractions such as napping or watching TV;
+• It may be more tempting to procrastinate through distractions such as napping or watching TV.

 • Beds are often associated with relaxation.
 Studying from it may lead to lower levels of alertness, focus and productivity.

-• Some people find noise distracting.
-If you struggle to find a quiet study space, you might find earplugs or noise-cancelling headphones helpful to reduce the level of background sounds;
+• Some people find noise distracting or stressful.
+If you struggle to find a quiet study space, you might find earplugs or noise-cancelling headphones helpful to reduce the level of background sounds.

 • Others find it hard to study in total silence.
 You might prefer the background chatter of a cafe or listening to music.